 Another stop with ocean views near Wages Creek Beach.

-Pass by: Westport Landing Bridge closed; 8000 Abalone Point; Howard Creek; and Howard Creek State Beach.
+Pass by Westport Landing Bridge which is closed; 8000 Abalone Point; Howard Creek; and Howard Creek State Beach.

 Pass by a terraced rock cliff near Juan Creek.